mwolfram/CarND-Path-Planning-Project/README.md

 ### Calculating a spline

 For calculating the spline, the points have to be transformed to "car" frame.
-It's written in quotes, because we will end up getting something close to the car frame (coordinate system), but what is actually done is the following:
+It's written in quotes, because while we will end up getting something close to the car frame (coordinate system), what is actually done is the following:

 * The first waypoint is taken as positiono.
 * The direction between the first and last waypoint is taken as orientation.